 If your credit score is still in good shape, you may be able to use introductory 0% APR balance transfer offers to move your debt and lower your interest rate, making that debt easier to pay off.
 Be aware that many credit cards charge balance transfer fees, usually 3% to 5% of the transferred amount, though the APR savings is usually more than the fee when transferring from a high-interest card to one with a lower APR.

 If your credit score has already fallen due to churning damage, the only things you can really do are pay down your debt — and wait.
 Provided you continue to make at least the minimum required payment for each card on time every billing cycle, you can rebuild positive payment history to help offset your mistakes, and your credit score will recover with time.

-If you’re concerned about your credit being negatively affected, learn how you can start repairing your credit here.
+If you’re concerned about your credit being negatively affected, learn more about Lexington Law’s credit repair services.